APPLITICS/lifematrix-deck-automation/README.md

 #### Description

-- Generates a grouped bar chart based on `metric` values across focal and comparison groups with the possibility of adding an optional dahsed line for the target values.
+- Generates a grouped bar chart based on `metric` values across focal and comparison groups with the possibility of adding an optional dashed line for the target values.
 - Handles both percentage (`unit = "%"`) and numeric score (`unit = "score"`) values and updating bars and y-axis accordingly.
 - The second comparison group is set to `NA` used intentionally as a placeholder to reserve layout space in the chart **(Build Scenario)**.
 - Adds an optional trend line across bar heights to highlight patterns across categories or metrics.
 - Supports single or multiple metrics and custom x-axis categories (e.g., `gender`, `reunion class`).

-#### Characterstics of the `instruction` input
+#### Characteristics of the `instruction` input

 - `slide`: Slide number.
 - `slide_type`: `"bar_chart"`
 - `metrics`: A vector of metrics to display.
+- `category` : Optional.
+If provided with a single metric, this field defines the grouping for the x-axis (e.g., "gender" or "reunion_class").
 - `title`: Slide title.
 - `unit`: Unit (e.g. `"%"`, `"score"`).
 - `x_title`: X-axis title.
 - `y_title`: Y-axis title.
 - `legend`: Whether to show a legend.
 - `focal_group`: List with `name` and optional `subset` (1 level is allowed) - `NULL` for `subset` if no subsetting.
 - `comparison_groups`: List of group definitions.
-Use `name = NA` for placeholders.
+Use `name = NA` for placeholders to preserve layout.
 - `current_value`: Bar current value to be displayed.
 - `target`: Bar target value to be displayed with dashed lines.
 - `trend_line`: Whether to include a trend line.